Getting Started

 pub struct Shared {

-pub server: String,
+pub node_api: String,

 /// The directory containing the pint files.